 To date, we have not generated any revenue from sales of our product candidates.
 Our recurring net losses and negative cash flows from operations raised substantial doubt regarding our ability to continue as a going concern within one year after the issuance of our unaudited condensed financial statements.
-During the three months ended March 31, 2024 and the year-ended December 31, 2023, we have generated a limited amount of revenue through the achievement of contractually stated milestones as well as grants, and the performance of services from collaboration agreements, including through our ActivMAb platform.
+During the six months ended June 30, 2024 and the year-ended December 31, 2023, we have generated a limited amount of revenue through the achievement of contractually stated milestones as well as grants, and the performance of services from collaboration agreements, including through our ActivMAb platform.
 See Note 1 of our unaudited condensed financial statements.
 Since our inception in 2001, we have relied on public and private sales of equity and debt financing to fund our operations, in addition to capital contributions from noncontrolling interests and limited-service revenue from collaboration agreements.

-During the three months ended March 31, 2024, the Company sold 208 shares, of the Company's common stock at a weighted average price per share of \$10.30 through the Open Market Sale Agreement, for net proceeds of \$2,077, respectively.
+During the six months ended June 30, 2024, the Company sold 208 shares of the Company's common stock at a weighted average price per share of \$10.30 through the Open Market Sale Agreement, for net proceeds of \$2,077, respectively.

-Additionally, during the three months ended March 31, 2024 the Company received aggregate gross proceeds of approximately \$6.1 million from (i) private placements of 433,865 shares of common stock, 90,363 pre-funded warrants and 717,228 warrants to purchase shares of common stock, and (ii) a public offering of 193,000 shares of common stock.
+Additionally, during the six months ended June 30, 2024 the Company received aggregate gross proceeds of approximately \$7.9 million from (i) private placements of 433,865 shares of common stock, 90,363 pre-funded warrants and 717,228 warrants to purchase shares of common stock (ii) a public offering of 193,000 shares of common stock, and (iii) sale of 10 shares of our Series A Preferred Stock, and warrants to purchase up to 229,057 shares of our common stock.